marco-hmc/marco-hmc.github.io/CUSTOMIZE.md

   - `2024-08-27-file1.md` will not be posted before or after 27-August-2024 (Scheduler only works for posts scheduled on the present day)
   - `2025-08-27-file2.md` will be posted exactly on 27-August-2025
   - `File3.md` will not be posted at all
-  - `2026-02-31-file4.md` is supposed to be posted on 31-February-2026, but there is no 31st in February hence this file will never be posted either